Department of Political Science (GRAD)

 The general prerequisite for admission to graduate study is a bachelor of arts degree or equivalent.
 A student is not required to have an undergraduate major in political science but will normally be expected to have had at least nine semester hours of coursework in political science.

-The Graduate Record Examination (GRE) is optional.
-Students may submit their GRE scores if they wish, but this is not a requirement.
-Applicants are encouraged to have their applications complete by December 1 and no later than posted deadlines.
+The Graduate Record Examination (GRE) is required.
+Applicants are encouraged to have their applications completed by December 1 and no later than the posted deadline.
 Applicants are also required to submit a writing sample, a statement of purpose, and 3 letters of recommendation.
+Unless a waiver is approved by the Graduate School, international applicants are required to submit a Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score.

 The Center for European Studies